Dragod/radio-cli/README.md

 # Radio-cli
-### Listen your favourite Web Radio from CLI, on Windows 10.
+### Listen your favourite Web Radio from CLI, on Windows or Android using Termux.

 ### *** Requisite, please read this note: ***
 > Dependencies: [Mpv player](https://mpv.io/installation) witch is free and Open Source.